alanzchen/rm-protection/README.md

 A safe alternative for `rm` with minimum difference.

 # What is this?
  `rm-protection` is a safe alternative for removing file.
-It works exactly the same as `rm` (in fact it passes arguments to rm).
+It works exactly the same as `rm` (in fact it passes arguments to `rm` almost untouched).
 The only difference is that it refuses to procceed if a `.*.rm-protection`  file is found and you failed to answer a question.

+# Why are you here?

+I watched GitLab engineers trying to recover their production database live on YouTube.

+Suddenly an idea striked me: What if `rm` promtpted to ask "Which server are you on?" or "Which database are you trying to delete?"?

+The disaster could have been avoided.

 # Quick Start

 1. Install from PyPi and make an alias for `rm-p` .

-     `pip install rm-protection & alias rm="rm-p"`
+     `pip install rm-protection` and if you are sure, `alias rm="rm-p"`

 2. Protect your files using `protect`.